cfengine/documentation/guide/special-topics/modularity.markdown

 When executed, this produces output only on the final host in the chain, showing the correct ordering out operations.
-The sequence also passes a file from host to host as a coordination token, like a baton in a relay race, and each host signs this so that the final host has a log of eery host involved in the cascade.
+The sequence also passes a file from host to host as a coordination token, like a baton in a relay race, and each host signs this so that the final host has a log of every host involved in the cascade.

 ```